 Casino Cruise is an online casino established in 2014 that runs on a multi-software platform offering games from a variety of suppliers.
-It is operated by Genesis Global Ltd and is registered under the jurisdictions of United Kingdom, Malta and Curaçao.
-Last updated: May 27, 2015.
+It is operated by Genesis Global Ltd and is registered under the jurisdictions of United Kingdom and Malta.
+Last Updated: April 24, 2021.

 Themed along the lines of a casino that you might find on board a cruise ship while travelling around some of Europe's grandest cities, Casino Cruise appears at first glance to ooze sophistication and elegance.
 The casino is an all-browser affair that offers games from top developers including Microgaming and Net Entertainment.
 I grabbed my boarding pass and took a ride with Casino Cruise to see if the style is backed by substance.

 As mentioned the main suppliers for the in-browser games you can find at this casino are Microgaming, via their Quickfire platform, and Net Entertainment.
 You can also find games from Play'n'Go, along with a number of smaller developers that are included as part of the Quickfire system.
 Freshly released games that I found while reviewing this casino included Dracula, Game of Thrones, Spiñata Grand, Steam Tower, and a couple of jaw-dropping games Forsaken Kingdom and Dragon's Myth, which are developed by boutique designer Rabcat.
 The design skill and animation modelled in these games really do have to be seen to be believed.